bokonist/drone-x/README.md

 # drone-x
 * in progress:
-	making the simulation of a drone in openGL
+	1.making the simulation of a drone in openGL

-* to do
+* to do:
+	1.implement NEAT
-	implement NEAT, train and evolve the neural network
+	2.train and evolve the neural network